Title IX (Sexual Assault, Harassment and Misconduct)

 |PUBLIC SAFETY OFFICE

-Victor Juran, Assistant Director
+Victor Juran, Director

 |St. Paul Campus, Coeur de Catherine, 2nd floor Dew Drop Lounge.